biocodellc/biscicol-server/README.md

 # About ppo-data-server

-The PPO data server is a machine level interface to the elasticsearch database back-end storing all indexed results from the [ppo-data-pipeline](https://github.com/biocodellc/ppo-data-pipeline).
-There is a front-end in development which calls the ppo-data-server, called the [ppo-data-interface](https://github.com/biocodellc/ppo-data-interface).
+The PPO data server is a machine level interface to the database back-end storing all indexed results from the [ppo-data-pipeline](https://github.com/biocodellc/ppo-data-pipeline).
+Front end interfaces which call the ppo-data-server are the [global PPO data portal](https://github.com/biocodellc/ppo-data-interface) and the [rppo R package](https://github.com/biocodellc/rppo).

-In technical speak, the ppo-data-service is a node.js reverse proxy to the elasticsearch database service, which is run on a different server, secured by an opening through a firewall via a dedicated port.
+Query functions that return instance data run through a node.js reverse proxy to the elasticsearch database service, which is run on a different server, secured by an opening through a firewall via a dedicated port.
+Query functions that return trait data elements from the Plant Phenology Ontology utilize the [rdflib.js](https://github.com/linkeddata/rdflib.js/) library for parsing the ontology, and cache elements on the server to be returned for requests.
+A cronjob is utilized to update cache results once per night so any changes in the PPO itself will take up to 24 hours to register.
+The purpose of the cacheing is to improve speed of responses.

-Currently, the ppo-data-server is running under the name https://www.plantphenology.org/api/v1/query (sub download or ppo for query to access those services).
-To interact with this service, elasticsearch style GET and POST requests can be sent to this endpoint.
-Note that most requests and all responses to this service require packaging in JSON formatted text.
-The ElasticSearch website offers some help on [Query Syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).

-The URL endpoint prefix is: `https://plantphenology.org/api/`  Following are the services that live below this endpoint:
+The URL endpoint prefix for all services is at `https://plantphenology.org/api/`.
+Following are the services that live below this endpoint.
+Please note the versions of the service endpoints below which contain different current versions, indicated by `v1` or `v2`.
+It is important to reference the correct version for each service to return the documented responses:

   *  [v1/query](docs/es_proxy.md) Query the PPO data store
   *  [v2/download](docs/download_proxy.md) Downlaod results as a package from data store